Client’s Challenge: A Massive Financial Fraud

 The unusually complex Ponzi-related scheme involved potential fraud losses of more than US$200 million that, over many years, consisted of complicated undetected methods of misusing and misdirecting funds, overstating revenues, understating expenses, overstating the value of corporate assets and underreporting liabilities sometimes with the cooperation of regulatory officials.
 The crimes included money laundering, bank fraud, accounting fraud, embezzlement, rogue trading and the likely abuse of regulatory oversight responsibilities and powers.

-Recovering Funds and Improving Controls
+Impact on the Client: Recovering Funds and Improving Controls

 The information and evidence provided in the Hillard Heintze final case report has allowed the government’s prosecutors to begin criminal proceedings against the individuals responsible.
 At the same time, Hillard Heintze’s findings have permitted the government and financial institutions impacted by the losses to (1) mount an aggressive campaign to track and recover the diverted assets, and (2) begin immediately establishing a more robust set of controls and critical process improvements necessary to reduce the likelihood of this scheme recurring in the future.